 IP In The Trees

-Lewis & Clark Law School is proud continue for its 4th year, a scholarly workshop series that aims to bring a mix of senior scholars and rising stars to our campus for enriching, challenging conversations with our faculty, our students, and the local IP bar.
+Lewis & Clark Law School is proud to host this scholarly workshop series that aims to bring a mix of senior scholars and rising stars to our campus for enriching, challenging conversations with our faculty, our students, and the local IP bar.
 For over a decade, the workshops have provided a forum for scholars to discuss their ideas and to receive feedback from readers who take a genuine interest in their papers.
 The Intellectual Property in the Trees workshop is made possible through the generous support of Kay Kitagawa and Andy Jonson-Laird.